-Formwork for the construction of various facilities at the project site is being provided by Doka.
+Formwork for the construction of various facilities at the project site was provided by Doka.

-The Norit XIGA UV membranes and Norit standardised UV skids to be used by the treatment plant are being provided by Norit X-Flow.
+The XIGA UV membranes and standardised UV skids used by the treatment plant were provided by Norit X-Flow.

-Two automatic bag packing and palletising systems, which will be used for conveying the treated sludge, will be supplied by Webster Griffin, who is acting as a subcontractor to TSL Engineering.
+Two automatic bag packing and palletising systems used for conveying the treated sludge were supplied by Webster Griffin, who acted as a subcontractor to TSL Engineering.
 The contract is worth $800,000.

-The aerobic digester and SAS balancing tank are being built by the ITC Group.
+The aerobic digester and SAS balancing tank were built by the ITC Group.
 Construction management services for the project are being provided by Stanley Consultants.